Frequently Asked Questions

 Is there a Milorganite shortage?

 The growing popularity of Milorganite has made it scarce in many areas of the country.
 We are working hard to keep up with demand and get stores restocked.
+Learn what we are doing to satisfy demand.
 We apologize for any inconvenience and appreciate your support of Milorganite.
 Please visit our store locator for additional stores in your area.

 What is Milorganite